CDLUC3/mrt-doc/design/aws-build/README.md

 > [!NOTE]
 > The Merritt code deployment process will pull WAR files from CodeArtifact.
+> Because CodeArtifact will manage a historical repository of deployed artifacts, Capistrano will no longer be needed for deployments.
 >
 > By convention, a production deployment should always use a semantically tagged artifact.
 >
-> Stage deployments may pull a wAR file snapshot for development testing.
+> Stage deployments may pull a WAR file snapshot for development testing.
 > Stage deployments should pull a semantically tagged artifact when performing pre-release testing.

+#### Deployment Trigger
+- Triggered on demand

 ```mermaid
 graph TD